oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/product/organization-product-search.rst

 Configure Product Search Settings per Organization
 ==================================================

+.. note:: The Product Search feature can be configured on the :ref:`global <configuration--guide--commerce--configuration--product-search>`, organization, and :ref:`website <sys--websites--commerce--products--search>` levels.

 To configure the product search settings per organization:

 1. Navigate to **System > User Management > Organizations** in the main menu.